Priesemann-Group/prediction_mismatch/README.md

-# This code generates the results from "Prediction mismatch responses arise as corrections of a predictive spiking code"
+# Prediction mismatch responses arise as corrections of a predictive spiking code

+To reproduce the results

 1. Download the reposity
 2. Make sure to install the [poetry](https://python-poetry.org/docs/) dependency manager